 git-submodule, is required to build the final shared object.
 So to do

-this, we use git-fetch
+this, we use git-fetch with (recursive? #t), as shown below:

 (source (origin